fredhutchio/git_github_intro/class1.md

 its implementation using GitHub Desktop, working with the tracked history, and ignoring files that don't need to be tracked.
+For more information on using GitHub Desktop, the [GitHub help documentation](https://help.github.com/en/desktop) includes lots of great explanations and illustrations for a variety of uses.

 In the next class,
 we'll learn about publishing repositories and collaborating using remote repositories in GitHub.